abalage/ansible_collection_elasticstack_podman/README.md

 All components are based on the official Elasticsearch [Docker images](https://docker.elastic.co).

+The following roles can be installed.

- - elasticsearch
+ - Elasticsearch
- - kibana
+ - Kibana
- - filebeat (automatically configured for ingesting logs from all installed components)
+ - Filebeat (automatically configured for ingesting logs from all installed components)
- - metricbeat (automatically configured for monitoring all installed components)
+ - Metricbeat (automatically configured for monitoring all installed components)
- - logstash
+ - Logstash

 ### Host-networking
 Although you can use bridge networking (CNI), the current setup works best when used with host networking.

 Why to use host-networking:
  - Easy scalability (adding plus hosts by IP address is easy)
- - The lack of out-of-box DNS resolution between containers.
-(There is workaround by using dnsname CNI plugin manually from https://github.com/containers/dnsname)
+ - The lack of oob DNS resolution between containers.
+There is a workaround by using dnsname CNI plugin from https://github.com/containers/dnsname however you still sticked to a single host.
- - Setting up overlay network over CNI between multiple nodes is not easy.
+ - Setting up overlay network over CNI between multiple nodes is not easy, so as the management of the containers.

 ### Scalability
 Should you want to extend your landscape with multiple elasticsearch hosts.

-1. Just add the extra nodes to the inventory to their appropriate groups.
+1. Just add the extra nodes to the inventory into their appropriate groups.
-2. Extend `host_vars` with the new hosts
+2. Extend `host_vars` with a file representing the new host from the inventory
 3. Run ansible-playbook again.

 ### Reverse proxy
-You can use any kind of reverse proxies to provide access to Kibana or any other componets.
+You can use any kind of reverse proxies to provide access to Kibana or any other components.

 I suggest to use Traefik for auto-discovery.
-Kibana container is already labeled up for using with Traefik out of the box.
+Kibana container is labeled up for Traefik by default.

 Setting up podman for providing a Docker-compatible socket is easy.